It was an uncertain, dangerous time where people shot from the hip and gambled their way to success… much like SEO today.

-If we had cheated on our SEO tactics, we’d be willing to face the consequences.
+If we had cheated on our SEO strategy tactics, we’d be willing to face the consequences.
 But we have never followed “black hat” tactics like buying links, intentionally publishing duplicate content or scraping content.
 Perhaps the initial linking issue caused a drop in confidence, which was enhanced by the URL string that went on autopilot without us knowing, which triggered an arrest warrant on our site.
 (Hubspot is still investigating how we could have caused a crawl error to happen.)

 It's hard to swallow jail time when you’re just trying to live a simple life and play by the rules.

 How do you stay safe in this land of cacti and brush the dust off after a gunfight?

 - Audit your site regularly to make sure all pages are providing value to users.